alberto56/dcycleblog/_posts/2022-02-07-list-handler.md

   - /node/2022-02-07/
 ---

-In some cases administrative lists are actually views using the core Views module, as is the case with content.
+In some cases administrative lists are actually views using the core Views module, as is the case with /admin/content (which can be modified using the Views interface at /admin/structure/views/view/content).
 These are quite easy to modify in a development environment, export as config, then import in a production environment.
 How to do so is outside the scope of this article, though.

-However, certain administrative views do not use views; rather they use an entity's list view.
+However, certain administrative views do not use the Views module; rather they use an entity's list view, which requires some coding to modify.

-For example the [Webform](https://www.drupal.org/project/webform) module does not use Views to built its administrative list of webforms.
+For example the [Webform](https://www.drupal.org/project/webform) module does not use Views to build its administrative list of webforms.
 So how can we alter it?

 Follow along, this article will show you how!